ScalablyTyped/Distribution/u/uifabric__utilities/readme.md

  * @public
  */
 /**
  * Helper to get the window object.
+The helper will make sure to use a cached variable
-Note that in popup scenarios the window object
+ * of "window", to avoid overhead and memory leaks in IE11.
+Note that in popup scenarios the
- * may not be the window use ex
+ * window object won't match the "global" window object, and for these scenarios, you should
+ * pass in an element hosted within the popup.
  *
  * @public
  */